simonesilvestroni/m2m-website/_posts/2006-06-27-ruff-trigger-playstation2-game.md

 ## Game Developer Conference 2002: <abbr title="Game Audio Network Guild">GANG</abbr>, Steam, and a nice learning curve

 Between 19 and 23 March 2002 twelve colleagues and I attended the [Game Developer Conference](https://gdconf.com/) in San Jose (California).
 The motto for that edition, where ten thousand people participated, was _Make Better Games_.
-A **fantastic formative experience**, it pushed me out of my comfort zone like anything has ever done before.
+A fantastic formative experience, it pushed me out of my comfort zone like anything had done before.
 I met with strangers from all over the world, discussed our respective viewpoints, and exchanged contacts.
 I took an astounding amount of notes!
 My first day was filled with the 8-hours workshop _Using DirectMusic for Music and Sound FX_, with [Brian Schmidt](https://www.brianschmidtstudios.com/) and Scott Selfon (then at Microsoft) giving amazing insights into how to optimize the audio delivery on an Xbox using XACT.

 ![GDC 2002: Attendance at a workshop](/assets/images/gdc-2002-attendants.jpg){: width="768" height="519" }
 *GDC 2002: attendance at a workshop*

-Besides the [unveiling of Steam](https://www.gamespot.com/articles/gdc-2002-valve-unveils-steam/1100-2857298/) by Valve, I took part in the historical event for the game audio industry: the foundation of the [Game Audio Network Guild](https://www.audiogang.org/) by Tommy Tallarico, Brian Schmidt, Thomas Dolby among others, a non-profit organisation aiming at **working to promote excellence in interactive audio**.
+Besides the [unveiling of Steam](https://www.gamespot.com/articles/gdc-2002-valve-unveils-steam/1100-2857298/) by Valve, I took part in the historical event for the game audio industry: the foundation of the [Game Audio Network Guild](https://www.audiogang.org/) by Tommy Tallarico, Brian Schmidt, Thomas Dolby among others, a non-profit organisation aiming at working to promote excellence in interactive audio.
 I joined as a bronze member.

 ![Bronze member certificate from GANG, signed by Tommy Tallarico](/assets/images/gang-certificate.jpg){: width="960" height="720" }
 *My GANG member certificate*